akajammythakkar/adk_hiring_agent/codelabs/README.md

 - **Full system with testing**: 6-8 hours (All steps)
 - **Production deployment prep**: +2-3 hours (Step 9 considerations)

+## 📋 Changelog

+This tutorial is kept up-to-date with the codebase.
+See [CHANGELOG.md](CHANGELOG.md) for details on recent updates.

+**Latest Update:** GitHub validator now uses `FunctionTool` (direct function call) instead of `AgentTool` for better performance and cost efficiency.

 ## 🤝 Contributing

 Found an error?
 Have a suggestion?
 Want to share your implementation?